Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2021 Belle Brise (barrel sample) 92p

-Tasted in April 2022, Fresh, very cherry (both black and morello ones), some violets, vibrant, layered, complex and focused.
+Tasted twice - last time in April 2023.
+Consistent notes.
+Fresh, very cherry (both black and morello ones), some violets, vibrant, layered, complex, and focused.
 Caressing finish.
-Delightfully stylish wine but understandably lighter than in the three recent vintages.
+Delightfully stylish wine but understandably lighter than in the recent vintages.

 2020 Belle Brise (barrel sample) 95-96p

 Tasted twice - last time in April 2022.
 Consistent notes.
-Fabulous nose of black cherries wrapped in milk chocolate, silky berries and velvety tannin, great balance, sophisticated touch, sheer elegance and finesse.
-It's a totally sensual and sublime effort!
+Fabulous nose of black cherries wrapped in milk chocolate, silky berries, velvety tannin, outstanding balance, sophisticated touch, sheer elegance, and finesse.
+It's a sensual and sublime effort!

 2020 Corlacy (barrel sample) 92+p